 Fire Safety In Your Home

 About 50 people die each year because of preventable fires in the home.
 Every fire has a cause and most often, there’s a common-sense, simple method of prevention.
 Careless attention to fireplaces, heaters, smoking and cooking equipment are leading caused of fire-death and injury.
-This leaflet explains the basics of fire prevention in the home and what to do should a fire break out.
+The information below explains the basics of fire prevention in the home and what to do should a fire break out.
 Remember, the age groups most at risk are the under 12’s and over 60’s Let’s start with three golden rules.

 1. Plan and practice an escape drill with your family.